LOCTITE ABLESTIK 84-1LMINB1

 - Bonds to difficult to wet surfaces

-LOCTITE ABLESTIK 84-1LMINB1 die attach adhesive is formulated to bond difficult-to-wet surfaces such as palladium-silver capacitor terminations.
+LOCTITE ABLESTIK 84-1LMINB1 die attach/assembly adhesive is formulated to bond difficult-to-wet surfaces such as palladium-silver capacitor terminations.
 This adhesive reduces capacitor shorting problems caused by resin bleed.

 - 1 hour @ 150°C